agustinamartinezpozo/agustinamartinezpozo.github.io/_teaching/uc3m-teaching.md

 date: 2018-01-01
 ---

 I have been a Teaching Assistant since I started the Ph.D. program at Universidad Carlos III de Madrid.
-My teaching experience includes a variety of courses at both the Ph.D. and Bachelor's levels.
-Ph.D. courses were taught in English, while Bachelor's courses were taught in English and Spanish.
+My teaching experience includes a variety of courses at both the Ph.D. and Bachelor’s levels.
+Ph.D. courses were taught in English, while Bachelor’s lessons were conducted in English and Spanish.

 **Ph.D. courses**
 * Microeconomics II (Game Theory), 2020.
 * Econometrics III (Microeconometrics), 2019-2021.

 **Bachelor's courses**
 * Microeconomics, 2019, 2021.